 How to Spend 48 Hours in Athens

-Spend 48 hours in Athens and you can experience truly fascinating history; ancient architecture and archaeology; spectacular views; magical, scented pine woods.
-Or you can dine out in style; shop for the latest contemporary design; see cutting edge art exhibits and dance the night away at a techno rave.
+Spend 48 hours in Athens and you can experience some truly fascinating history; ancient architecture and archaeology; spectacular views; magical, scented pine woods.
+Or you can dine out in style; shop for the latest contemporary design; see cutting-edge art exhibits and dance the night away at a techno rave.

 You don't actually have to choose.
 In this lively, sophisticated Mediterranean city, ancient and modern coexist, happily inseparable.
 People-watch in a café and you'll recognize the faces of the statues and frescoes in Athens' museums; in the markets and bars, you'll overhear the lively discussions that might once have rung out across the ancient agora.

 They say that if you dig a hole anywhere in Athens, you'll discover archaeology.
 And that's been proven at almost every Metro station built for the Athens Olympics in 2009.
 There, in large glass-fronted mini museums or embedded in the walls, are all the ancient artifacts found at that location.

 Luckily, the attractions of Athens, old and new, are within a compact area and easy to see on a short visit.
 Check into a hotel handy for all the sites:

 - 'AthenWas, a 27-room luxury design boutique hotel opened in 2015, is within yards of the Acropolis and the Acropolis Museum.
 Every room has a shady terrace.

 - O&B Athens Boutique Hotel has a modern, minimalist vibe and is midway between the Acropolis and the nightlife district of Gazi - a 15-minute walk to each.

 Before You Start